aviral2552/poweruser-toolkit/README.md

 # poweruser-scripts
-Collection of scripts intended for power users
+Collection of cross platform scripts intended to be used by power users